The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): AtLAST antenna structure

 \subsubsection{Eigenfrequencies and mode shapes}

 The mechanical natural frequencies, or eigenfrequencies, of the structure are an important property as they represent a limitation for the control loop bandwidth of the main axes drives.
-The controllers' bandwidths limit their ability to reject environmental disturbances on shorter time scales (higher frequencies) such as wind gusts.
-The eigenfrequencies are a function of the structure's ratios of stiffness to mass.
-For the current design status the first five eigenfrequencies can be seen in Table~\ref{tab:eigenfreq}.
+The controllers' bandwidths limit their ability to reject environmental disturbances on shorter timescales (higher frequencies) such as wind gusts.
+A mechanical structure can be dynamically excited and will vibrate if the loading vector is similar to a mode shape and the excitation frequency is close to the natural frequency.
+For a sudden transient excitation with a broad frequency content (for example when considering a step function or a wind gust), the structural response will be a decaying oscillation consisting of a superposition of several excited natural mode shapes and frequencies.
+The natural mode shapes where a significant local deformation of the reflector panels can be observed (which could affect the surface accuracy) are usually at frequencies well above 10~Hz and in a range where wind spectra usually show low excitation magnitudes.
+The impact of lower frequency modes on the surface accuracy, where deformations in the BUS can be observed, are covered by the steady-state wind deformation analyses.
+Therefore, the major impact of the natural modes is the pointing or tracking stability due to wind gusts.
+Analysis of this error contribution is currently ongoing.
+A dynamic excitation by scanning trajectories can be minimized by controlling the jerk of the trajectory and the frequency content of the commanded acceleration.
+The investigation and analysis of scanning scenarios is also currently ongoing.
+Depending on the acceleration levels, the surface and pointing accuracy and thus the effective observation time when scanning might be compromised.
+The natural frequencies are a function of the structure's ratios of stiffness to mass.
+Plots showing the mode shapes can be found in the online data \href{https://zenodo.org/records/14673697}{available on Zenodo}.
+For the current design status, the first five eigenfrequencies can be seen in Table~\ref{tab:eigenfreq}.
 The first natural mode shape at 1.8~Hz is a twist of the M2 and crown on the quadripod.
 This mode can be probably improved but is not critical for the main axes control loops.
 The second and fourth mode shapes are more important for the main axes control loop bandwidth, and show reasonable frequencies given the size and weight of the structure to cope with excitation by wind gusts and earthquakes.

-\subsection{Energy Supply and Power Demand}
+\subsection{Energy supply and power demand}